viamrobotics/docs/docs/tutorials/services/visualize-data-grafana.md

 Once you have added the data management service, you can configure data capture for specific components on your machine.
 For this tutorial, you will configure data capture for a [sensor](/components/sensor/) component, gathering sensor readings to later visualize in Grafana.
-Only tabular data, such as sensor readings or other time-series data, can be visualized in this manner.
+Only sensor readings or other time-series data can be visualized in this manner.

 To enable data capture for a sensor component: